kasparsj/Sensor2OSC/README.md

 # Polar BLE to OSC bridge app

-Android app to stream data from various Polar BLE devices to OSC
+Android app to stream data from Android and various Polar BLE device sensors to OSC

 Mostly tested with Polar H10 (ECG and Accelerometer streams)